 (1) According to the data collected from the Ministry of Mines and Energy (MME).

 (2) According to the data collected from the agricultural companies included in the reconciliation scope.
-Exports data for the agriculture sector was not provided by the Ministry of Agriculture (MoA).
+Export data for the agriculture sector was not provided by the Ministry of Agriculture (MoA).

-(3) According to the data collected from the Forestry Development Authority (FDA).
+(3) According to the data collected from the Forestry Development Authority (FDA).(Contradicts the above information)